 5. Change the Startup.s code (copy and paste).

 That’s all guys.
-We were ported the RTX kernel into Keil for LPC2148.
-Thank you for watching.
+We have ported the RTX kernel into Keil for LPC2148.
+Thank you for reading this.
 I will provide the RTX RTOS tutorial for LPC2148 soon.